UBC-MOAD/moad_tools/docs/moad_tools.rst

 Processing Configuration YAML File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A collection of values for the processing that the :command:`random-oil-spills` performs are stored in a YAML file that is passed in as the command-line argument :kbd:`CONFIG_FILE`.
+A collection of values for the processing that the :command:`random-oil-spills` performs are stored in a YAML file that is passed in as the command-line argument ``CONFIG_FILE``.

-In contrast to the :command:`random-oil-spills` command-line arguments :kbd:`N_SPILLS` and :kbd:`CSV_FILE` that may be different every time the script is run, the values in the YAML file are likely to change only rarely.
+In contrast to the :command:`random-oil-spills` command-line arguments ``N_SPILLS`` and ``CSV_FILE`` that may be different every time the script is run, the values in the YAML file are likely to change only rarely.
 Storing them in a
 (version controlled)